⚠ Flock Safety contract renewed April 28 — the fight moves to accountability. What happens now →

 • 03 Provide a public explanation for the Harris County commissioner data access listed on EPPD's transparency portal.

-• 04 Require an independent security audit — not a vendor self-assessment.
+• 04 Require an independent security audit — not a vendor self-assessment — of the cameras operating in El Paso.

-• 05 Cap data retention by city ordinance, not by a vendor dashboard setting.
+• 05 Cap data retention by city ordinance, not by a vendor dashboard setting that can be changed without council knowledge.

-• 06 Require a written, enforceable prohibition on federal immigration agency access — not a verbal assurance.
+• 06 Require a written, enforceable prohibition on federal immigration agency access — not a verbal assurance from a vendor valued at $7.5 billion on our data.

 • 07 Require a council vote before any new data-sharing agreements are activated.

-• 08 Clarify the status of the Texas DPS licensing investigation before any renewal is signed.
+• 08 Clarify the status of the Texas DPS licensing investigation.
+A vendor under state investigation should not hold a city contract without public accounting.

 • 09 Confirm in writing which Flock platform capabilities are active, disabled, or contractually prohibited in El Paso's deployment — including facial recognition and person-tracking features described in the patent.

-• 10 If the city insists on license plate reader technology, evaluate locally governed alternatives — tools owned and controlled by El Paso, accountable to El Paso elected officials, not to a Georgia startup with $950 million in venture funding.
+• 10 If the city continues with license plate reader technology, evaluate locally governed alternatives — tools owned and controlled by El Paso, accountable to El Paso elected officials, not to a Georgia startup with $950 million in venture funding.

 Contact Your Council Member →